The cardiac catheterization laboratory is where doctors can diagnose and treat heart conditions using catheters instead of surgery.

 The day before a catheterization procedure, a Seattle Children’s staff member will call to tell you what time to arrive at the hospital.

-Also, you will be given feeding instructions for your child, including a specific time to stop giving them anything to eat or drink.
-It is important for your child to have an empty stomach before the catheterization procedure.
+Also, we will give you details about feeding your child, including a specific time to stop giving them anything to eat or drink.
+It is important that they have an empty stomach before their procedure.
+This is done to keep them safe from food or liquid getting into their lungs while they are asleep (under anesthesia).

 Where do we go for the appointment?